 A DELIBERATE PRACTICE

 ISTDP-informed therapy is grounded in deliberate practice.
 Deliberate practice means that I put great care and thought into what I am doing to see what is effective and what is not.
 It means that I strive through performance feedback to become increasingly effective with the clients I am working with.
 As part of deliberate practice, I videotape my sessions.
-By studying tapes, I learn what can help an individual and what works overall.
+By studying video, I learn what can help an individual and what works overall.
 Other professions use videotape to improve effectiveness, why not therapists?
 Of course, written videotape consent is required from the client for me to do this.
 In addition, I follow strict confidentiality and privacy guidelines.
 It is completely voluntary and not something you need to agree to to begin therapy.

 In the beginning, clients often do not know what gets in the way or what is really possible for themselves.
 After all, you can’t know what you don’t know.
 And at a core level, who really does not want to get better?

 I am not effective with everyone who comes to my office.
 No therapist is.
 However, my promise is that if progress is not happening, we don’t just continue working “hoping” for the best.
 We work to find out why.
 And if need be, we refer out to appropriate resources.
 It becomes a mutual exploration and acceptance of the reality of the circumstances, not a failure.

 Clients who I have been effective working with have reported the following improvement and changes:

 - A significant reduction or remission of symptoms of anxiety, depression, medically unexplained symptoms.

 - A greater feeling of connection with significant partners, friends, and family

 - An increased comfort around people in general